KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 https://github.com/adamchainz/django-htmx
 -->

 ### Community Update: Django Events Foundation North America

+What drives DEFNA Board Members?
+The people.

+People get involved, grow, expand, make the world better by helping others.
+Consider how you are reinvesting in the community.
+It's up to us.

+DjangoCon US 2026 needs:
+* Organizers- anyone can help (email hello@defna.org)
+* Sponsors- helps lower ticket prices, which have recently increased

+DEFNA has put out a [Call for Venue Proposals](https://www.defna.org/announcements/2025/9/10/djangocon-us-call-for-venue-proposal-2027/) for DjangoCon US 2027-28.
+If you have questions, feel free to talk to Peter Grandstaff or Keanya Phelps, both of whom have had their proposal be accepted.

+Sprints are a way to contribute back to Django through code, docs, community.
+Lilian of Djangonaut Space talked about how to get started.

+Check out Sara Boyce's [Vulture Method](https://www.youtube.com/shorts/D6QHet5U82U).

 ### Django for AI: Deploying Machine Learning Models with Django